yram-nna12/AWD-Activity-1-2/readme.md

 Here we have our first Activity focusing on how we design a client's website.
 We thoroughly experimented on different design aspects to make our elements harmonize.

 Guiding Question:
-- What is the project
+- What is the project?
-- Whats the purpose
+The project involves designing a website for a client, ensuring that the visual and functional aspects align with their brand identity and business objectives.
+The focus is on experimenting with different design elements to achieve a harmonious user experience.
+The purpose of the project is to create a visually appealing, user-friendly, and functional website that effectively represents the client’s brand.
+It aims to improve user engagement, communicate the client’s values, and support their business goals, such as generating leads, increasing sales, or providing information.

-- What are key components
+- What are key components?
+The key components of the project include the layout, which focuses on structuring and arranging elements to ensure easy navigation and accessibility for users.
+Design elements such as colors, typography, and graphics are carefully chosen to reflect the client’s brand identity.
+High-quality content, including text, images, and multimedia, is tailored to engage the target audience effectively.
+Functionality plays a crucial role, incorporating interactive features like forms, buttons, and calls-to-action (CTAs) to enhance user interaction.
+Lastly, responsiveness ensures that the website operates seamlessly across various devices and screen sizes, providing a consistent and user-friendly experience.

-- What technology used and how it is used
+- What technology used and how it is used?
+Programming Languages: HTML, CSS, and JavaScript for coding the structure, styling, and interactivity of the website.

 ### Key Components
 <!-- TODO: List of Key Components -->